spryker/spryker-docs/docs/ca/dev/environment-provisioning.md

 ### Repository

-The repository is the place where the customer's Spryker application code resides.
-Spryker supports only GitHub, GitLab, and Bitbucket code hosting services.
-Providing a repository with Spryker code is a mandatory prerequisite to provision Spryker Cloud environment.
+A repository is the place where Spryker application code resides.
+Spryker supports GitHub, GitLab, and Bitbucket code hosting services.
+Providing a repository with Spryker code is a prerequisite to provision a Spryker Cloud environment.

+#### GitHub repository

-GitHub: If the customer uses GitHub, provide a link to the GitHub repository, including a branch and a valid GitHub token.
-This allows code pipelines to access the repository.
-Ensure that you securely share the GitHub token according to [Spryker recommendations](/docs/about/all/support/share-secrets-with-the-spryker-support-team.html).
+When using GitHub, provide a link to the GitHub repository, including a branch and a valid GitHub token.
+This enables code pipelines to access the repository.
+Make sure to share these details securely, according to [our recommendations](/docs/about/all/support/share-secrets-with-the-spryker-support-team.html).

+#### GitLab or Bitbucket repositories

-GitLab and Bitbucket: Connecting GitLab and Bitbucket repositories directly to pipelines isn't supported.
-Therefore, we have to enable the codecommit feature during provisioning.
-Connections with pipelines can be established only after the environment is provisioned.
+GitLab and Bitbucket repositories can't be directly connected to pipelines directly, so they are connected using the codecommit feature.
+A connection with pipelines is established only after an environment is provisioned.
 If possible, grant GitLab or Bitbucket access to the Spryker engineer working on this request.
-For detailed information about the connection process, see [Connect a GitLab code repository](/docs/ca/dev/connect-a-code-repository.html#connect-a-gitlab-code-repository) section in "Connecting a code repository".
+For instructions on connecting a repository, see [Connect a GitLab code repository](/docs/ca/dev/connect-a-code-repository.html#connect-a-gitlab-code-repository) and [Connect a Bitbucket code repository](/docs/ca/dev/connect-a-code-repository.html#connect-a-bitbucket-code-repository).

-{% info_block infoBox "Note" %}
+{% info_block infoBox "" %}

 We can share the required credentials mentioned in the preceding documentation only after environment provisioning is complete.